How to extract data out of a PDF

 After a minute or two, you will receive an email with a link to the converted file.
 Our Excel file will have all the information on one sheet:

 Like smallpdf, cometdocs converts the whole page(s) to an Excel file.
 We will need to do some clean-up here and delete some rows and columns.

 There are so many more tools that exist out there to extract data from PDFs.
-So if none of these options works for you, it's worth to look around a bit.
-If you're a fan of the command line, tools like pdftk might be of interest to you.
+So if none of these options works for you, it's worth looking around a bit: If you're a fan of the command line, tools like pdftk might be of interest to you.
 If you find a better (free and/or open-source) tool than the ones we explained here, do let us know!